Leaf-Agriculture/docs/docs/field_boundary_management_endpoints.md

 </Tabs>

 :::tip
-Fields can also be marked to synchronization at the grower level using the [enable preview fields by growers](#enable-preview-fields-by-grower) endpoint.
+Fields can be set to synchronize at the grower level using the [enable preview fields by growers](#enable-preview-fields-by-grower) endpoint.
 :::

 ### Upload a Field to Provider